joe-watkins/whatsup-js/README.md

 Visit the [demo page](http://codepen.io/joe-watkins/full/sKmEb)

 ## How Do I Use It?
-Include jQuery 1.10+, date.js, and whatsUp.js and bind then initialize the plugin by binding it to an element.
+Include jQuery 1.10+, date.js, and whatsUp.js - initialize the plugin by binding it to an element.

 ```html
  <script src="js/vendor/date.js"></script>